The Relationship Between Dust Mites and Eczema

 Probiotics and dust mite related eczema

-Other internal and immune system-related theories on the relationship between dust mites and AD center on the bacteria within the gut.
+Other internal and immune system-related theories on the relationship between dust mites and atopic dermatitis center on the bacteria within the gut.
 Certain species of bacteria within the intestines are thought to produce different immune system responses.
-One scientific review investigated the use of probiotics (good bacteria that can be added to food or supplements and impact the gut bacterial environment) and the development or reduction of dust mite-related AD.
-The data analyzed pointed toward a reduction in the development and symptoms of dust mite-related AD when treatment with probiotics was initiated at specific times.
+One scientific review investigated the use of probiotics (good bacteria that can be added to food or supplements and impact the gut bacterial environment) and the development or reduction of dust mite-related flares.
+The data analyzed pointed toward a reduction in the development and symptoms of dust mite-related flares when treatment with probiotics was initiated at specific times.
 This indicates that sensitivity to dust mites may be related to an internal immune system process that is heavily influenced by the bacteria in the gut.6

 Vitamin D levels and dust mite related eczema